MozillaFoundation/Goals/Advocacy Hub Reporting.md

 Goal | On-Track/Blocked
 ----- | -------- |
-Build a braintrust to help us run truly global campaigns | ON-TRACK?
-Relaunch Maker Party (MoFo + MoCo), focus on copyright and innovation | ON-TRACK?
-Joint onboarding of Fellows with Science; host org onboarding | ON-TRACK?
+Build a champions/executive director program | ON-TRACK Relaunch Maker Party (MoFo + MoCo), focus on copyright and innovation | ON-TRACK Joint onboarding of Fellows with Science; host org onboarding | Done.

 #### Accomplishments (What progress did we make towards these goals?)
-* [MONTH] DESCRIPTION OF ACCOMPLISHMENTS
+* September -- We have a draft network/hub plan (Still iterating - we'll share the second draft)
+* September -- Awesome onboarding with Science of the Open Web Fellows.
+* August till November - Working on Maker Party accross hubs and with participation

 #### Learnings (What challenges did we face/what went well/what did we learn?)
+* Collaborating really benefits our work
+* There's a gap when it comes to advocacy training and skills that we can help with
+* Working with the hubs is a great way to source new campaign areas.
-* [MONTH] WE LEARNED...
+*

 #### Priorities for next month (What are we focusing on next?)
-* [MONTH] NEXT MONTH WE'LL FOCUS ON...
+* October - Mozfest
+* October - Women and Girls convening with advocacy
+* October - second draft of the network plan

 #### Risks/Blockers (Are we at risk of not reaching our goals?
 List dependencies)
-* [MONTH] WE'RE NOT ON TRACK FOR GOAL [#2] DUE TO...
+* We are on track for our goals - we do need to prioritise resourcing to ensure sustainability.

 #### PLANNING
 * [Backgrounder](https://docs.google.com/document/d/1GY3BGcq3OlNqvaoyMxellyD3g35WQTF7qPo5stumGD4/edit)